Ammara-Haroon/to-do-app/README.md

 [![test](https://github.com/Ammara-Haroon/todo/actions/workflows/main.yml/badge.svg)](https://github.com/Ammara-Haroon/todo/actions/workflows/main.yml)

 ## Demo & Snippets

-To view the demo through docker, pull the repo and run the following command int the root directory

-`docker compose up --build`
+To view the demo through docker, clone the repo and run the following command int the root directory `docker compose up --build`
 App will be available at http://localhost:5173 .
 Reset the assigned ports in compose.yaml if required.

 ### Main Page With Sorted, Completed and Overdue Tasks